GreenMeteor/humhub-facebook-module/README.md

 3. Enable the module via `ACP --> Modules --> Modules List`
 4. In `ACP --> Facebook Settings` place your Facebook URL in the configuration option then save and now you're done.

+> Note: This module is now going through a refactoring and will not work till the refactoring is finshed!
 ### __Authors:__
 @GreenMeteor